United Arab Emirates

 •[ normal ]

-Exercise normal precautionin Portugal.
-Portugal is generally a safe destination for travelers.
-Travelers should remain vigilant against petty theft, particularly in crowded tourist areas and on public transportation.
-Review our travel guidance for Portugal to learn how to prepare for a safe trip.
+Exercise normal precautionin Slovakia.
+Slovakia is generally a safe destination for travelers.
+Review our travel guidance for Slovakia to learn how to prepare for a safe trip.

 |